amalpillai05/AFAME-HR-Data-Analysis/README.md

 YearsWithCurrManager: Number of years with the current manager (integer).

 The dataset includes 35 columns of 26 numerical and 9 categorical data.
 There are 1470 data in total and no null values in the dataset.
-# Analysis Objectives
+# ANALYSIS OBJECTIVE

 The primary objectives of this analysis include:

 Retention Analysis: Understanding factors contributing to employee turnover and identifying strategies to improve retention rates.
 Performance Evaluation: Analyzing correlations between job satisfaction, performance ratings, and career progression metrics.
 Compensation Benchmarking: Assessing salary distributions across departments and job levels to ensure fair compensation practices.
 Workforce Planning: Identifying skill gaps, training needs, and succession planning opportunities within the organization.